Strategies for Span Labeling with Large Language Models: Results

 \paragraph{\textsc{\ourmethod{}} improves matching performance in non-standard inputs.} Our method improves the results on the NER and GEC tasks where the input text is tokenized using traditional NLP conventions (e.g., spaces around punctuation).
 With vanilla \catmatch{} methods, LLMs tend to normalize the text during generation, leading to mismatches (see \Cref{tab:qualitative_examples} for an example of such behavior).
+At the same time, our method maintains the performance of the \catmatch{} methods.